 I undertook a series of freelance projects including: Flash based, Image creation, Video editing, Web Development, Game Development, Social Media, Copy, Marketing.

 A Burrow Full of Rabbits is a creative bedtime story for children and adults alike.
 Written using the ancient mystical poetic form known as Haiku this short, well-illustrated book tells the story of brother and sister rabbit who talks about what it would be like to be a cat.
 Also features a short introduction to Haiku for adults and all about rabbits for children.

 Designer, developer and programmer on ‘Spawn; A ‘Ribbiting’ Adventure’ at London South Bank University 2010

 Lead a small team of Game Culture and Sonic Media students to create Spawn.
 A fun, challenging Flash based platform game.
-Our hero, a young and daring frog named Spawn has to overcome five levels and a dangerous final boss to save his family from the slag mafia lead by the oversized slug King Plato.
+Our hero, a young and daring frog named Spawn has to overcome five levels and a dangerous final boss to save his family from the slag mafia led by the oversized slug King Plato.
 The game featured pre-rendered 3D effects, scenes, and background, a beautiful Soundscape that enhances the immersive environment.
-Spawn wasn’t just game; it was a state of mind and a calm place the player could visit whenever they wanted.
+Spawn wasn’t just a game; it was a state of mind and a calm place the player could visit whenever they wanted.
 A demo reel for Spawn can be seen here.

 3D static and level design at London South Bank University 2007 – 2010.